emikes919/eddymikes_blog/_posts/2022-08-06-why-i-started-this-blog.md

 ## **Accountability**

 I could just write in a journal, but there’s something about the act of posting something online for the world to see.
 We’re not talking about high stakes here, but it does hold me to a higher standard.
-The internet is [forever](https://web.archive.org/), so there’s an incentive to really think through what I’m writing.
+The internet is [forever](https://web.archive.org/){:target="_blank"}, so there’s an incentive to really think through what I’m writing.
 This ties into clear writing = clear thinking.

 Those are the main reasons, but this is also another fun coding challenge!
 I’m picking up programming on the side (I’ll probably write about that), and a personal blog or website is a great early practical application of that skillset.
 This blog is completely self-developed and hosted using GitHub Pages, Jekyll, basic HTML/CSS, and Namecheap.

-As an aside, despite having read it for some time, I only just noticed that a high school friend of mine has been running his [awesome blog](https://blas.com/essays/) for what appears to be the exact same reasons!
+As an aside, despite having read it for some time, I only just noticed that a high school friend of mine has been running his [awesome blog](https://blas.com/essays/){:target="_blank"} for what appears to be the exact same reasons!
 One inspiration point to you, my friend.

 ## **What’s in a name?**

-“E Mikes”, “Eddy Mikes” or many variations thereof was given to me as a nickname in high school and it has stuck ever since.
+“E Mikes”, “Eddy Mikes” or many variations thereof was given to me as a nickname in high school, and it's stuck ever since.
 Keepin’ it rolling!

 <br/>
 And BOOM!
 First blog post complete.
 Stay tuned for more, I hope you enjoy reading!